-- All students in grades 9-12 are eligible to join the Lake George Future Business Leaders of America Club (FBLA). - High School Students who have completed at least two credits in business courses (at least three if a senior) can apply for Business Honor Society (see the Business teachers for more information). - Business students are able to earn 7 college credits through SUNY Adirondack by successfully completing Computer Applications II, CIS 125 (3 credits) and Financial Accounting, BUS 146 (4 credits). - Business students are able to apply their business management skills and earn hours towards CDOS credential as they work at our LG School Store. - 5 credits in business can be used in place of the world language requirement for an Advanced Regents Diploma. - Accounting I or College Financial Accounting can be taken as a third unit of math for graduation requirement.
+- All students in grades 9-12 are eligible to join the Lake George Future Business Leaders of America Club (FBLA) - High school students who have completed at least two credits in business courses (at least three if a senior) can apply for Business Honor Society (see the Business teachers for more information). - Business students are able to earn 7 college credits through SUNY Adirondack by successfully completing Computer Applications II, CIS 125 (3 credits) and Financial Accounting, BUS 146 (4 credits). - Business students are able to apply their business management skills and earn hours towards CDOS credential as they work at our LG School Store and/or participate in business class projects. - 5 credits in business can be used in place of the world language requirement for an Advanced Regents Diploma. - Accounting I or College Financial Accounting can be taken as a third unit of math for graduation requirement.